Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 1. Generate the recovery query.

-1. For start-position, specify the position shown above, and for the binlog files to be read, specify all the binlog files from the time the full backup was taken onwards.
+1. For start-position, specify the position shown above, and for the binlog files to be read, specify all binlog files from the time the full backup was taken.

 1. Start MySQL.

-1. Run a recovery query to the started MySQL.
+1. Run a recovery query on the started MySQL.

 1. This will restore the full backup plus any differences since then.